herculesArmy/aave_v3_risk/docs/ASSIGNMENT_ANSWERS.md

 - Current Data: 1 user with $3.6M isolated collateral (BAL), no users with mixed isolated + regular collateral
 - Impact: If users had both isolated and regular collateral, we would **underestimate bad debt** by incorrectly inflating HF

-**9a.
-E-Mode Uses Base Liquidation Thresholds**
-- Assumption: LT values from positions table are used directly (base LT ~81% for ETH assets)
-- Reality: E-mode 1 (ETH correlated) allows higher LT (~93% for WETH, wstETH, weETH pairs)
-- Current Data: $15.1B collateral (64%) is in e-mode 1, using base LT instead of e-mode LT
-- Impact: **Overestimates bad debt** for e-mode users, as they can tolerate ~12% more price decline before liquidation

 **10. Immediate Full Liquidation**
 - Assumption: All underwater positions liquidated instantly
 - Reality: Liquidations occur in stages; partial liquidations preserve some collateral